Katzeee/LearningNotes/_posts/Git/2024-02-19-git-edit-git-history.md

 ## `git filter-repo`

 `git filter-repo` can also do like this.
+You can install it use `pip3 install git-filter-repo`

 ```bash
 $ git filter-repo --email-callback '